amomen9/SQLServer-DBA-Tools/T-SQL_Backup&Restore/Version 1.0/README.md

 	to disable xp_cmdshell immidiately after it starts.
 In other words, xp_cmdshell only remains enabled for a very short time.
 It was less than 0.3 second on my computer.

-For the restore operation, please use Restore_SQL_Server_Website.sql script.
+For the restore operation, please use Restore_SQL_Server_Website_sp.sql script.

 #### 2. Restore Website: